garciapau/GitContributors/README.md

 # Git Contributors
 Service that returns a list of the top contributors

+## Out of the scope / TODO
+Environment specific configuration
+Service clustering
+Authentication (Basic Authentication, OAuth...)
+Integration Test
+Stress Test
+Constants and literals are defined in the same class where they are used

 ## Description
 Given a city name (e.g. Barcelona) the service returns a list of the top contributors (sorted by number of repositories) in GitHub